George Elliott ~ Jazz Guitarist 1911

-Felix Bartholdy Mendelssohn was born at Brondesbury Park in London on September 19, 1911, a great-grandson of the German composer.
+Felix Bartholdy Mendelssohn was born at Brondesbury Park in London on 19th September 1911, a great-grandson of the German Composer.
 In a crowded career, he worked as a naval cadet, stockbroker, journalist, advertising agent, publicist, concert organiser, variety agent, film actor and agent in the dance band world.
-On leaving the Navy, he became an actor and then opened Club Felix in London, which became the haunt of stage personalities in the early 30s.
-In 1938, after visiting the South Sea islands and seeing how popular the films and music of the region were in the U.S., he realised his ambition to form a Hawaiian band.
-He said: ‘I believe soft music allied to glamour and showmanship is a sure recipe for success.’
-With good organisation and appreciating the value of publicity, he popularised Hawaiian music in England during the late 30s and 40s.
+On leaving the Navy, he became an Actor and then opened Club Felix in London, which became the haunt of Stage personalities in the early 30s.
+In 1938, after visiting the South Sea islands and seeing how popular the Films & Music of the region were in the US, he realised his ambition to form a Hawaiian Band.
+He said: ‘I believe soft music allied to glamour & showmanship is a sure recipe for success.’
+With good organisation and appreciating the value of Publicity, he popularised Hawaiian Music in England during the late 30s & 40s.
 His band featured many prominent Musicians of the time, including George Elliott, and Ernie Penfold both well-respected Guitarists.
 Ernie later took over the Band renamed as as the South Sea Serenaders

 George Elliott is pictured here with an Aristone Acoustic Archtop Guitar designed by Jack Duarte – George Elliott formed a sweet music band which included E G Pogson (sax, clt), Cecil Norman (pno) and Bill Mulraney (tmb).